wp-plugins/activedemand/readme.txt

 The easy way to integrate <a href="https://www.activedemand.com">ActiveDEMAND</a>

 == Description ==
-Adds <a href="https://www.activedemand.com">ActiveDEMAND</a> tracking script to your website
+Adds the <a href="https://www.activedemand.com">ActiveDEMAND</a> tracking script to your website

 == Installation ==